Coventry Bees Explained

 Closure

-On 26 February 2017 it was announced by the BSPA that the club has had its licence frozen and therefore would not be competing in the Speedway Great Britain Premiership 2017 season.
-The licence being frozen was due to the club being unable to satisfy the BSPA that they can fulfil a full season of league racing.
-This was primarily due to having an agreement with Leicester Lions to only use their stadium for a handful of fixtures and not having any guarantees of being able to return to Brandon Stadium for the remaining fixtures.[17]
-[18]
+On 26 February 2017 it was announced by the BSPA that the club has had its licence frozen because they were unable to satisfy the BSPA that they could fulfil a full season of league racing.
+This was primarily due to having an agreement with Leicester Lions to only use their stadium for a handful of fixtures and not having any guarantees of being able to return to Brandon Stadium for the remaining fixtures.[35]
+[36]

-The Bees were reformed to compete in the 2018 National League, with home meetings being staged at Leicester.[19]
-The Bees became homeless once more in 2019 as the Leicester promotion decided to run their own National League junior team (The Cubs).
+The Bees were reformed to compete in the junior 2018 National League speedway season, with home meetings being staged at Leicester.[37] but once again became homeless in 2019 as the Leicester promotion decided to run their own National League junior team.
 Brandon Stadium today lies derelict with several planning applications having been made for redevelopment.
-Many club enthusiasts, supported by the local council, have campaigned for the return of speedway and stock car racing to the stadium.[20]
+Many club enthusiasts, supported by the local council, have campaigned for the return of speedway and stock car racing to the stadium.[38]

 In early 2022, an organisation advocating the return of motorsport to the site, Save Coventry Speedway, proposed to the council that speedway be restored to the stadium, along with a museum and restaurant.[39]
 In January 2024, Brandon Estates appeal for planning application to redevelop the site was dismissed by the Inspector.[40]